fragonib/mouse-grid-kata/README.md

-# fragonib
+# Author: fragonib

 ## Objectives
-This project is created to resolve mouse grid kata
+This project is created to create an api that moves a mouse around on a grid.

 ## Technology used
 1. Gradle (for building project)